Import.io vs Apify: A comparison for 2026

 How Import.io reduces TCO?

-Import.io is designed to reduce total cost of ownership as programs scale by combining AI-assisted extraction, automated monitoring, and self-healing pipelines, with an optional fully managed model where Import.io owns day-to-day operations end-to-end.
-This shifts ongoing maintenance, QA, and incident response out of internal teams, resulting in fewer fragile workflows, faster recovery from change, and more predictable costs at scale.
+Import.io is designed to reduce total cost of ownership as programs scale.
+On the self-service platform, AI-assisted extraction, automated monitoring, and self-healing pipelines cut the time teams spend on setup and break/fix, with no code to maintain.
+The fully managed model goes further and shifts ongoing maintenance, QA, and incident response out of internal teams entirely.
+At either level, the result is fewer fragile workflows, faster recovery from change, and more predictable costs at scale.

 How Apify compares?